 Molly and I agonizingly miss our outdoor swimming days now that summer is officially over and the pool has closed.
 While sunny fall weather coaxed us outside to play (earth, what a novelty for summer lovin' mermaids!), I'm getting anxious about two things: Keeping Molly's swim skills and love of the water FRESH (and preferably … Continue reading Swimming in Seattle: Insider’s Guide to Kid-Friendly Indoor Swimming Pools

 Some college friends recently gave birth to their first baby (!), a beautiful girl.
-They follow Molly's swimming shenanigans on our Facebook and Instagram feeds, and recently asked me for tips about instilling their baby with confidence in the water, too.
-Specifically, when should they enroll her in swimming lessons?
-(In case you haven't read … Continue reading When Should Babies Start Swimming Lessons?
+They follow Molly's swimming shenanigans on our Facebook and Instagram feeds, and asked me for tips about instilling their baby with confidence in the water.
+Specifically, when should babies enroll in swimming lessons?
+(In case you haven't read my post where … Continue reading When Should Babies Start Swimming Lessons?

 Delayed bathing is a standard practice in many hospitals, including the one where we delivered.
 The World Health Organization recommends delaying a newborn's first bath for at least 24 hours after birth, unless medically or culturally necessary (source.)
 A few of the beneficial reasons include immediate skin-to-skin contact, keeping mom and baby together, higher potential … Continue reading Delayed Bathing of Newborn Babies